expyriment/expyriment/documentation/sphinx/Unicode.rst

   For example:::
    # -*- coding: utf-8 -*-

-2. Non-english characters in other text files (e.g. stimuli lists)
+2. Non-English characters in other text files (e.g. stimuli lists)
 ------------------------------------------------------------------
 When an Expyriment method saves a text file, it will always automatically add a header line specifying the encoding with which the file was saved.
 Which